IamKuro/Nuclei-AI-Automation/README.md

 3. Run **Nuclei AI** to scan for vulnerabilities.

 ## Customizing Prompts
-You can modify or add new prompts to fit your scanning needs by editing the `scan.sh` script.
+You can modify or add new prompts to fit your scanning needs by editing the `BugHunt.sh` script.
 The prompts are defined in the `VULNS` array within the script:

 ```bash
 VULNS=(